 - a) Bridges or Ramps

 - b) Walk over plywood or tarp lying on ground

 - c) Step Over

 - d) Water or mud crossing

 - e) Backing suggest 4 steps for novice

 - f) Add items to pack

 - (1) Put items in panniers must close up pannier

 - (2) Recommend secure item to pack

 - (3) Take off jacket and put in pack

-(4) Tie on large object such as a filled out hefty bag(s) on top of saddle or panniers.
+- (4) Tie on large object such as a filled out hefty bag(s) on top of saddle or panniers.

-- g) Duck Under - h) Weave Through
+- g) Duck Under

+- h) Weave Through
-(1) Must be spaced wide enough to allow llamas with filled out panniers to fit through.

-- (2) There must be a minimum of three and maximum of five passages. - i) Apply fly spray (substitute water misting bottle)

-(1) Apply spray to rag or handkerchief and apply to llama's face being careful not to touch eyes or nose.

-- (2) Apply spray on and around legs and tail

-- j) Walk by a standing dog

-- k) Walk or back around pen of sheep or goats

-- I) Pass by a cow, sheepskin, deer or similar hide.

-- m) Pass by another llama approaching either from opposite direction or perpendicular such as one might encounter at a trail crossing.

-- n) Remove Pack

-- o) Rub and touch llama sides and belly to check for debris and burs

-- p) Cush llama to take off panniers (leave saddle on)

-- q) Side Pass

-- r) Walk through Tunnel

-- (1) Walk through Wind Tunnel

-- s) Walk through Gate

-- t) Walk through Water fall or mist

-- u) Pick up and check feet

-- (1) Novice or Jr. Youth -- front foot only

-- (2) Advanced -- Front or rear foot

-- v) Handler drinks out of water bottle

-- w) Stop llama in front of tent and retrieve item from tent and put in pack.

-- x) Pick up objects along trail and put in pack (simulates trash clean up)

-y) Readjust items in pack (i.e. take out an item placed in one side from earlier obstacle and place in other side).

-- z) Pass person on bike - aa) Pass by horse and rider - bb) Drag tarp alongside of llama for a distance - cc) Handler walks on one path or plank, while llama walks on another - dd) Walk through deadfall - (1) Must be presented so animals can negotiate, a brush pile is discouraged a) The purpose of the pack/trail course is to test the ability of a llama or alpaca to negotiate tasks that simulate actual situations encountered on the trail.
-Therefore, a pack is required.
-The purpose of this document is to provide a efficient, safe, correct way to pack a llama or alpaca and remove said pack in arena situations.
+- (1) Must be spaced wide enough to allow llamas with filled out panniers to fit through. - (2) There must be a minimum of three and maximum of five passages. - i) Apply fly spray (substitute water misting bottle) - (1) Apply spray to rag or handkerchief and apply to llama's face being careful not to touch eyes or nose. - (2) Apply spray on and around legs and tail - j) Walk by a standing dog - k) Walk or back around pen of sheep or goats - l) Pass by a cow, sheepskin, deer or similar hide. - m) Pass by another llama approaching either from opposite direction or perpendicular such as one might encounter at a trail crossing. - n) Remove Pack - o) Rub and touch llama sides and belly to check for debris and burs - p) Cush llama to take off panniers (leave saddle on) - q) Side Pass - r) Walk through Tunnel - (1) Walk through Wind Tunnel - s) Walk through Gate - t) Walk through Water fall or mist - u) Pick up and check feet - (1) Novice or Jr. Youth -- front foot only - (2) Advanced -- Front or rear foot - v) Handler drinks out of water bottle - w) Stop llama in front of tent and retrieve item from tent and put in pack. - x) Pick up objects along trail and put in pack (simulates trash clean up) - y) Readjust items in pack (i.e. take out an item placed in one side from earlier obstacle and place in other side). - z) Pass person on bike - aa) Pass by horse and rider - bb) Drag tarp alongside of llama for a distance - cc) Handler walks on one path or plank, while llama walks on another - dd) Walk through deadfall - (1) Must be presented so animals can negotiate, a brush pile is discouraged

-- ee) Pick up item or branch and move to another location. - ff) Check ear for ticks - gg) Check tail - hh) Wrap leg - (1) Novice or Jr. Youth wrap leg only if animal is tied - (2) Advanced -- wrap leg while holding lead rope - ii) Have llama stand still while handler walks around llama - 4.
-Recommended Pack Placement and Removal b) References will be listed at the end and are recommended for more information.
+- ee) Pick up item or branch and move to another location. - ff) Check ear for ticks - gg) Check tail - hh) Wrap leg - (1) Novice or Jr. Youth wrap leg only if animal is tied - (2) Advanced -- wrap leg while holding lead rope - ii) Have llama stand still while handler walks around llama

+4. Recommended Pack Placement and Removal